-in the best video.
-We went over the search engines with a couple of Google demos, and in this video we will say something about social networks.
+in the past video, we went over the search engines with a couple of Google demos, and in this video we will say something about social networks.
 Actually give you a basic understanding how fast changing they are in the ocean context.

-This is, for me the toughest chapter, because if I mentioned any of the tools and techniques now, tomorrow, maybe they will be unavailable or irrelevant tools.
-And so I decided to give you some basic understanding about them.
+This is, for me the toughest chapter, because if I mentioned any of the tools and techniques now, tomorrow, maybe they will be unavailable or irrelevant to listen.
+So I decided to give you some basic understanding about them.
 I made a list of the most popular social networks out there.

-The only one that I personally like Islington.
-The first on the list is, of course, Facebook.
-As the biggest one,
+The only one that I personally like is linked in the first on the list is, of course, Facebook.
+As the biggest one

-I would like to share with you a fun Saif act to illustrate how big it is.
+I would like to share with you have fun side effect to illustrate how big it is.

-Did you know that Facebook removed three Boeing 39 billion fake accounts from October 2018 to March 2019?
-Ah, fun fact of think about.
+Did you know that Facebook's removed 3.39 billion fake accounts from October 2018 to March 2019?
+Ah, fun fact to think about.

-Besides the fake accounts, one of the biggest features for the O's and community that was removed by Facebook in 2019 was the graph search functionality.
+Besides the fake accounts, one of the biggest features for the oath and community that was removed by Facebook in 2019 was the graph search functionality.
 That feature allows you to find information about your network or friends by using a natural language search.
-For an example.
-You could type
+For an example, you could type

-in the Facebook search box, and you would get a list of people who indicated the day a lot.
-But skiing.
-Now we're more focused on the available search filters and playing with a You are else to try to acquire those that information.
-Next.
-I would like to mention Twitter,
+in the Facebook search box, and you would get a list of people who indicated the day love skiing.
+Now we're more focused on the available search filters and playing with the you are else to try to acquire those that information.
+Next, I would like to mention Twitter,

-which is a little better if you look at it from a nose in perspective.
+which is a little better if you look at it from another perspective.